-+DIG2822L, Electronic Journalism Lab
++DIG2822L, Electronic Journalism Lab 2 hrs., 1 cr.

 Corequisites: DIG2822.

 In the practical application course students will receive training in electronic journalism.
 Hands on training in radio, television and online Journalism incorporating newest technologies and professional values have given a balanced vision in imparting this course.
 Students will learn the fundamentals of electronic news gathering.
 Topics to be covered include shooting and editing a news package, as well as writing and producing techniques.